Etsy is an online marketplace where people can buy and sell all kinds of handmade goods, vintage items, and art supplies.

 In the last 21 months, SmartyPits has grown from making under $100,000 in 2016 to making over $500,000 by the end of Q3 in 2018.

-Ryan Kenny (from Atlanta, Georgia, USA) started The Christmas Tree Hugger almost 6 years ago.
+Ryan Kenny (from Atlanta, Georgia, USA) started The Christmas Tree Hugger about 6 years ago.

 Hello My name is Ryan Kenny.
 I’m the founder of The Christmas Tree Hugger, and our product has one goal...
 Fixing The Fake!